hossam-magdy/Full-Stack-Web-Developer-Nanodegree-Projects/README.md

 - [JavaScript Design Patterns - Ben Jaffe](https://www.udacity.com/course/javascript-design-patterns--ud989)
 - [Google Maps APIs - Emily Keller, Ajay Hemnani & Michael Wales](https://www.udacity.com/course/google-maps-apis--ud864)
 - [Configuring Linux Web Servers - Michael Wales](https://www.udacity.com/course/configuring-linux-web-servers--ud299)

-### Projects:
-1. **Movie Trailer** [[Python2](https://hossam-magdy.github.io/fsnd-projects/2.MovieTrailerA)], [[Python3](https://hossam-magdy.github.io/fsnd-projects/2.MovieTrailerB)]: Server-side code written in Python to store a list of my favorite movies, including box art imagery and a movie trailer URL.
-This data is then served to a web page using HTML and CSS allowing visitors to review these movies and watch the trailers.
-2. [**Build Portfolio Site**](https://hossam-magdy.github.io/fsnd-projects/2.BuildPortfolioSite) [Bootstrap]: Developed a personal portfolio page using HTML, CSS, and the Bootstrap framework.
-The page is fully responsive and works on mobile, tablet, and desktop browsers.
-3. [**Log Analysis**](https://hossam-magdy.github.io/fsnd-projects/3.LogAnalysis) [SQL]: A  large database with over a million rows is explored by building complex SQL queries to draw business conclusions for the data.
-The project mimics building an internal reporting tool for a newpaper site to discover what kind of articles the site's readers like.
-The database contains newspaper articles, as well as the web server log for the site.
-4. [**Item Catalog**](https://hossam-magdy.github.io/fsnd-projects/4.ItemCatalog) [Python, Flask, SQLAlchemy, Jinja2]: A RESTful web application utilizing the Flask framework which accesses a SQL database that populates categories and their items.
-OAuth2 provides authentication for further CRUD functionality on the application.
-OAuth2 is implemented for Google & facebook providers.
-5. [**Neighborhood Map**](https://hossam-magdy.github.io/fsnd-projects/5.NeighborhoodMap) [KnockoutJS, Responsive, Google Maps API]: An interactive website put together from various APIs.
-This includes making function calls to Google Maps and other location-based services like Foursquare
-6. [**Linux Server Configuration**](https://hossam-magdy.github.io/fsnd-projects/6.LinuxServerConfiguration) [Shell]: Installing & configuring all required software to turn a baseline Ubuntu AWS (Amazon Web Services) server into a fully functional web application server, including Apache Web Server and PostgreSQL database server.